 This is another common question that a lot of people often wonder about.
-Kids in public school have school average 7 hours per day, and kids in Hong Kong have school and after-school homework so they are in school closer to 8-10 hours.
+Kids in public schools have school average 7 hours per day, and kids in Hong Kong have school and after-school homework so they are in a school closer to 8-10 hours.

-At the beginning of my homeschooling year, I was wondering how I can need to plan 3-5 hours full of lesson plans and activities every day.
+At the beginning of my homeschooling year, I was wondering how I can plan 3-5 hours full of lesson plans and activities every day.

 That’s a lot of hours.
 And that’s not what I want for my kids.